-- Near the Gosport Shipyard (later named the Norfolk Naval Shipyard) in Virginia
+- Location: The battle took place near the Gosport Shipyard — later named the Norfolk Naval Shipyard — in Virginia.

 Principal Union Commanders